watsona4/scipy2016/SciPy2016TripReport.md

 machine code at runtime (JIT optimization), for both CPU and GPU applications.
 This is done by providing a set of decorators to indicate which functions to translate and the architectures for which to compile the code.
-It also proides a vectorization decorator to vectorize Numpy universal functions (`ufunc`s).
+It also provides a vectorization decorator to vectorized Numpy universal functions (`ufunc`s).
 Helper functions also exist in Numba to assist in programming details that are specific to GPUs.